Flabulous/GOOF-CPU/README.txt

 Literally me goofing off and making an entire virtual 8-bit CPU in C.

 # Registers:
-A - Accumulator
+A - Basic Accumulator
-B - Flag
+B - Logical Accumulator
 C - RAM Counter
 D - ROM Counter

-# 16 Instructions:
+# Basic Instructions:
 0x00 - Load ram pointed to by C into A register
 0x01 - Load ram pointed to by C into B register
 0x02 - Load ram pointed to by C into C register